inspiraCode/chemical_inventory/README.md

 chemical_inventory
 ==================

-A simple web app for control an inventory of chemicals
+A simple web app for controling an inventory of chemicals